 The national picture

+Each set of local findings can be compared with our national research.
 The survey also has the capacity to be used as a benchmarking tool that enables a school or service to assess the well-being of young people on an annual basis and to consider how interventions and actions can affect their well-being.
+Of course it is not just concerns and needs that are identified but also things to celebrate and to identify where children in a local area are doing well.